 Dr. Andrea Strzelec, FSAE

-Dr. Andrea Strzelec is a Senior Research Scientist at USCAR and also has a small appointment as an Associate Research Scientist in the Departments of Mechanical Engineering and Nuclear & Engineering Physics.
-She teaches professional development short courses in the areas of thermodynamics, and exhaust aftertreatment.
+Dr. Andrea Strzelec is a Senior Research Scientist in Advanced Propulsion and Manufacturing at USCAR.
+She also holds a research appointment in the Engine Research Center of the Department of Mechanical Engineering at UW-Madison and as an adjunct faculty appointment at Michigan Tech University.
+She teaches graduate and professional development short courses in the areas of thermodynamics, and exhaust aftertreatment.
 Previously, she was an Assistant Professor of Mechanical Engineering at Mississippi State University and Texas A&M University, after post doctoral fellowships at PNNL and ORNL.

 Dr. Strzelec is the Chair of the SAE Energy & Propulsion Activity, on the Executive Committee for the ASME Internal Combustion Engine Division and an Associate Editor for the Journal of Emissions Control Science & Technology.
 She was selected to the NAE German-American Frontiers of Engineering in 2021 and elected an SAE Fellow in 2022.